 The five representatives of the class based there were mainly used on freight duties, although one of the regular diagrams they worked took them from St Helens to Warrington and on to Chester with a local passenger service, working back home with the morning Hooton to Heaton Mersey freight empties.

 In December 1960 76079 was noted as far south as Bristol (St Philips Marsh) but after having spent the night on Barrow Road shed it returned north with a parcels train.
 This was a fairly unusual incident, and the 2-6-0 could more normally be found in the Liverpool area, in particular on the sand trains for Pilkingtons glass works at St Helens, although by mid-1965 it regularly travelled further afield with North Wales coal trains along the Chester to Holyhead line.

 In June 1967, along with 76077, it moved to Wigan Springs Branch.

 The duties at Wigan were mainly concerned with mineral and general goods traffic, but it only lasted on this work for six months, being withdrawn from service in December 1967.

 76079 was taken to Steamport, Southport in July 1974 and initially went on display as a static exhibit.
 Subsequently privately owned, it was moved to a site undercover in Liverpool where rebuilding was carried out.

-It was then bought by Riley and Son(e) Ltd where it was fully restored and certified for main line working.
+It was then bought by Riley and Son(e) Ltd where it was fully restored in 1989 and was certified for main line working.

 It was a busy engine, regularly performing on the Whitby Endevour for the North Yorshire Moors Railway and the summer season The Cambrian (2006-2009) operated by West Coast Railway Company.
 It is the only preserved member of the class to have worked on the main line.